 Since backpacks are small, compared to trunks and suitcases, you can fit it anywhere.
 Either on the highest rack of a bus or below the seat.
 Plus, the lockable nada provides you with the assurance that your belongings would be safe.

 How long is your trip?

-They are low cost, light-weight and might carry basic amenities–such as a combination of garments, water, food and different easy accessories–for each day.
-We are discussing about the best daypack for travel in Europe.
+They are low cost, light-weight and might carry basic amenities–such as a combination of garments, water, food, and different easy accessories–for each day.
+We are discussing the best daypack for travel in Europe.